MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

 I would get an exception thrown if age was not set.
 If I want to avoid an exception, I need to explicitly check for the null value and react accordingly or leverage the null object pattern, either way I'm being explicit on my intent.
+In these instances, setting a value to null that then throws an exception can be useful and should be considered.

 ### Null Object Pattern